NOTICE OF PRIVACY PRACTICES Effective Date: October 16, 2016

 “THIS NOTICE DESCRIBES HOW CLINICAL INFORMATION ABOUT Clients of Bernard McDowell, L.C.S.W.
 MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 Please Review It Carefully”

 For all Health care providers “covered” under a Federal Law, HIPAA, much of the following is required in detail including the exact wording of the heading above.
-Though commiting to follow this law, this privacy notice does not constitue Bernard McDowell's philosophical agreement.
-If you have any questions or requests concerning this notice, please contact Bernard McDowell, the “designated privacy contact” at 2700 SE 26th Ave Suite D, Portland, OR 97202.
-Any changes to this Notice will be posted will be posted on his website which is currently at www.PortlandTherapist.com.
-Please note that though this notice lists a great many instances when your private information could be released by law without a client’s permission, such instances have been extremely rare in my practice—e.g, with clients numbering in the thousands through my career, I’ve only had to report child abuse and/or plans to commit suicide three or four times to date.
-In practical terms, you get the greatest confidentiality when there is no third party, such as an insurer, is involved.
+Though committing to follow this law, this privacy notice does not constitue Bernard McDowell's philosophical agreement.
+If you have any questions or requests concerning this notice, please contact Bernard McDowell, the “designated privacy contact” at 811 N. W. 20th Ave Suite 104, Portland, OR 97209.
+Any changes to this Notice will be posted on his website which is currently at www.PortlandTherapist.com.
+(Please note that though this notice lists a great many instances when your private information could be released by law without a client’s permission; those instances, e.g., “serious threats to health and safety” as detailed below have been extremely rare in my practice.
+In practical terms, you get far, far greater confidentiality when there no third party, such as an insurer, is involved; then client records have very rarely been seen by anyone other than myself and are not transmitted online, or kept in “the cloud”, etc.)

 WHO THIS NOTICE APPLIES TO: This notice describes the practices for the privacy of his clients’ information followed by Bernard McDowell, lcsw, also referred to here by “I”, “me”, “my”, “he”, or “his”.
 “You”, “your”, “her/himself” or “client” refer to the client(s) receiving this notice.
 YOUR “PROTECTED HEALTH INFORMATION”: This notice applies to certain information, called “protected health information” [PHI] containing identifiers such as name, social security number, etc that could be traced to you.
 PHI includes oral communications made and records maintained about your health, health status, and the services you receive from Bernard McDowell.
 This further includes but is not limited to any diagnosis, assessment data, or background information.
 HOW INFORMATION ABOUT YOU MAY BE USED AND/OR DISCLOSED: Federal Law doesn’t require your consent to release information for the purposes of “treatment, payment, and health care operations” as specified below.
 However, the law and ethics of my Licensed Clinical Social Worker status does require your consent for the use and disclosure of your protected health information.
 This is spelled out in a separate “consent” form you will be asked to sign and, in other more unusual circumstances, you will be required to sign an “authorization” before I can release any PHI about you.